spiderock98/PairDevice-ElectronApp/README.md

 ## Prerequires

-- Python 3.7.7
-- pip install pyserial
+- pip3 install -r requirement.txt

 ## To Use